sbinkader/sbinkader.github.io/README.md

 # Host Your First Resume Online
-Follow alongside this readme if you want to host your first resume online using Github Pages!
-We will going over the practical steps that you have to go through to host a beautiful looking resume using a Jekyll template.
+Follow alongside this readme if you want to host your resume online using Github Pages!
+We will be going over the practical steps needed to host a beautiful looking resume using a Jekyll template.

 ## Purpose
 Applying Andrew Etter's Modern Technical Writing principles to host a resume online using GitHub Pages, Jekyll, Markdown & Visual Studio Code.